 Operating in a reactionary work environment is the kiss of death to enterprises at risk of ransomware or cyber-attack.
-Threats don’t sleep, and neither should your threat hunting solution – a tall order when traditional threat hunting relies on the expertise of experienced, and rare IT cyber security specialists.
-While the term "threat hunting" might seem thrilling, most people know very little about what threat hunting entails, and know much less about what effective and proactive threat hunting really is.
-In a cyber security landscape littered with tricks, traps, and pitfalls, it is critical that your business deploys the right threat hunting solution to protect your enterprise in any situation.
+Threats don’t sleep, and neither should your threat hunting solution – a tall order when traditional techniques rely on the expertise of experienced, and rare IT cyber security specialists.
+While the term "threat hunting" might seem thrilling, most people know very little about what it is about and know much less about what effective and proactive cyber threat hunting really is.
+In a cybersecurity landscape littered with tricks, traps, and pitfalls, it is critical that your business deploys the right tools and solutions to protect your enterprise in any situation.

 What is threat hunting?

 Cyber threat hunting is a proactive search for cyber threats or weaknesses which could allow cyber attackers into a network or system.
 Without skilled IT professionals trained to identify breaches or vulnerabilities, malware or ransomware can easily overwhelm a network while data theft cripples a business.
 Traditional threat hunting requires an experienced and analytical professional whose skills are in high demand due to a pronounced lack of qualified professionals with the necessary experience, education, and cybersecurity instincts.
 Threat actors are as sophisticated as those responsible for stopping them, forcing enterprises to evaluate hacker intent, capabilities, and opportunity to infiltrate their system without the necessary skills or tools to adequately do so.

 What are the necessary threat hunting capabilities?